-Globally, construction is one of the most costly and risky industries there is.
+Globally, construction is one of the most costly and risky industries.
 It is also technically demanding and commonly involves long time frames.

-A plethora of professionals and building contractors are involved with every project, and without proper leadership, there is always the threat of failure.
+Construction professionals are involved with every project, and without proper leadership, there is always the threat of failure.

 Of course, there will always be ups and downs, and there will be obstacles along the way.
 But the challenge for any leader will be to avert conflict even when it is clear that different parties have underlying interests that compete with one another.

 Learning to lead effectively is a challenge that comes with enormous demands.

 The most potent challenges are balancing my technical abilities and leadership skills and doing whatever I can to revolutionize the construction-based MEP Engineering industry and help disrupt the traditional, somewhat anachronistic nature of the construction industry as a whole.

 It’s not enough to lead by example or provide answers that everyone must follow.
 Instead, great leaders encourage their teams to develop their solutions to perform at the very highest level.